-Do not take Rabeprazole Sandoz and tell you doctor or pharmacist if you are taking any of the following:
+Do not take RABEPRAZOLE SUN and tell your doctor or pharmacist if you are taking any of the following:

-- atazanavir, a medicine used (with other antiretrovirals) to treat HIV-1 infection. - clopidogrel, an antiplatelet medicine.
+- atazanavir, a medicine used (with other antiretrovirals) to treat HIV-1 infection. - clopidogrel, an antiplatelet medicine

-You should not take Rabeprazole Sandoz while taking these medicines.
+You should not take RABEPRAZOLE SUN while taking these medicines.